vivek09pathak/Behavioural_cloning/writeup_template.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

+![alt text][image7]:

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 5 as evidenced by decrease in loss and graph plotted below between validation loss and training loss.I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs was 5 as evidenced by decrease in loss and graph plotted above between validation loss and training loss.I used an adam optimizer so that manually training the learning rate wasn't necessary.